 Our curriculum is supported by high quality texts – both fiction and non – fiction - which change in response to the children’s interests.
 These books are chosen to provide a broad and balanced knowledge base on which the children can continue to explore and find out new things.
 The books are not set, but are chosen considering the needs, experiences and interests of the children and to facilitate an exciting and challenging learning environment.
 Some books will be selected that link to the whole school focus area for that term.
 Work relating to our texts will cover all areas of the curriculum.

 As well as focus on the three prime areas of the EYFS (Communication and Language, Personal, Social and Emotional Development and Physical Development) Literacy and Maths are at the core of our teaching.
-We follow the DFE Letters and Sounds programme in both Nursery (Phase 1) and Reception (Phase 2 onwards).
+We follow the Little Wandle Letters and Sounds revised programme in both Nursery (Phase 1) and Reception (Phase 2 onwards).
 Through our teaching great importance is placed on reading for pleasure as well as the skills needed to learn to read.
 We work closely with the whole school to ensure that links are planned between the learning in EYFS and the later key stages, ensuring where possible that children are exposed to key vocabulary and concepts they will later revisit in the National Curriculum.

 Click on the links below to get further information relating to the EYFS curriculum, Phonics, and our Tapestry record-keeping system:

 WHAT TO EXPECT WHEN - a guide to your child’s learning and development in the Early Years Foundation Stage.

 LITTLE WANDLE LETTERS AND SOUNDS REVISED SUPPORT - a complete Phonics resource to support children learn to read using the Little Wandle Letters and Sounds revised programme.